mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the only way you can beat the lawyers is to die with nothing.*
+> *the only correct actions are those that demand no explanation and no apology.*

 </div>
 <!-- quote-end -->